iamt4nk/smm.nvim/README.md

-> [!CAUTION]
-> This repo is archived as Spotify has deemed it unnecesary to allow individual contributors to make their own apps.
-Rather, they believe that only other organizations should be able to publish full-access apps that utilize their API. [https://developer.spotify.com/documentation/web-api/concepts/quota-modes](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
-At this point, there's no use continuing developing on this.
-If you would like to clone this repo and register your own app, by all means go for it.

 # Spotify Music Manager - Neovim

-> [!WARNING]
-> This plugin is currently in beta, of which there are limited spots.
-To sign up for the beta program, sign up [here](https://www.surveymonkey.com/r/FQSSS57).

 > [!CAUTION]
 > Currently the Spotify API does not allow free users to make any changes to playback.
 If you are a free user.
 Then please note you will still be able to view playback.
 But you will be unable to make any playback changes directly via the app.
 Unfortunately, there is nothing I can do about that.